MhmRhm/cpplab/README.md

-How I run the code:
+How I run the code on Linux:
 - Setup an Ubuntu Server 23.10
 - Install clang-17
 - Build cmake 3.28.0 or above